 - (14) According to a Schedule 13G/A filed with the SEC on February 11, 2000, as of December 31, 1999, Fidelity Management & Research Company, a wholly-owned subsidiary of FMR Corp., is the beneficial owner of the 650,000 shales as a result of acting as investment adviser to Fidelity Low-Priced Stock Fund, an investment company registered under Section 8 of the Investment Company Act of 1940 that owns the 650,000 shares.
 The address or principal business office of each of Fidelity Management & Research, FMR and Fidelity Low-Priced Stock Fund is 82 Devonshire Street, Boston MA 02109.
 Edward C. Johnson 3d, Chairman of FMR, and Abigail P. Johnson, a director of FMR, and other members of the Edward C. Johnson 3d family and trusts for their benefit, through their ownership of voting common stock of FMR and the execution of a stockholders' voting agreement, may be deemed, under the Investment Company Act of 1940, to form a controlling group with respect to FMR.
 Edward C. Johnson 3d, Fidelity Management & Research, FMR (through its control of Fidelity Management & Research) and Fidelity Low-Priced Stock Fund each has sole power to dispose of the shares.
-Neither FMR nor Edward C. Johnson 3d has the sole power to vote or direct the voting of the shares owned by Fidelity Low-Priced Stock Fund, which power resides with, and is directed by, the Board of Trustees of Fidelity Low-Priced Stock Fund. - (15) According to a Schedule 13D filed with the SEC on March 17, 2000, as a result of the merger with Temptronic, Hakuto America Holdings, Inc., a former shareholder of Temptronic, became a shareholder of inTEST.
+Neither FMR nor Edward C. Johnson 3d has the sole power to vote or direct the voting of the shares owned by Fidelity Low-Priced Stock Fund, which power resides with, and is directed by, the Board of Trustees of Fidelity Low-Priced Stock Fund. - (15) According to a Schedule 13D filed with the SEC on March 17, 2000, as a result of the merger with Temptronic, Hakuto America Holdings, Inc., a former stockholder of Temptronic, became a stockholder of inTEST.
 The shares of Temptronic owned by Hakuto America converted into 647,500 shares of inTEST common stock.
 Hakuto America is a 100% owned subsidiary of Hakuto Co.
 Ltd., a Japanese corporation.
 Hakuto America serves as the U.S. holding company for certain investments and operating subsidiaries of Hakuto Co.
 Ltd., and its principal business office is 1015 E. State Parkway, Schaumburg, IL 60173. - (16) According to a Schedule 13G/A filed with the SEC on February 11, 2000, as of December 31, 1999, Wellington Management Company, LLP, in its capacity as investment adviser, may be deemed to beneficially own the 604,000 shares which are held of record by its clients.
 Wellington Management's principal business office is located at 75 State Street, Boston, MA 02109. - (17) According to a Schedule 13G/A filed with the SEC on February 10, 2000, as of December 31, 1999, Brinson Partners, Inc., an investment adviser registered under Section 203 of the Investment Advisors Act of 1940, and UBS AG, a bank as defined in Section 3(a)(6) of the Exchange Act, beneficially own the 457,815 shares.
 Brinson Partners is an indirect wholly-owned subsidiary of UBS AG.
-Brinson Partners' principal business office is located at 209 South LaSalle, Chicago, IL 60604-1295; UBS AG's principal business office is located at Bahnhofstrasse 45 8021, Zurich, Switzerland. - (18) The selling stockholder is the spouse of one of our directors. - (19) The selling stockholder is a former executive officer. - (20) The selling stockholder is the spouse of a former executive officer. - (21) Includes 2,000 shares subject to options exercisable by June 29, 2000. - (22) The selling stockholder is Managing Director of inTEST K.K. - (23) The selling stockholder is a director and former Managing Director of inTEST Limited.
+Brinson Partners' principal business office is located at 209 South LaSalle, Chicago, IL 60604-1295; UBS AG's principal business office is located at Bahnhofstrasse 45 8021, Zurich, Switzerland. - (18) The selling stockholder is the spouse of one of our directors. - (19) The selling stockholder is a former executive officer. - (20) The selling stockholder is the spouse of a former executive officer.